syncfusion-content/blazor-docs/blazor/gantt-chart/performance.md

 ## Strategic approaches to addressing latency challenges

-Understanding the concerns related to latency in the Syncfusion Blazor Gantt Chart component, several factors contributing to responsiveness issues have been identified.
+Understanding the concerns related to latency in the Syncfusion&reg; Blazor Gantt Chart component, several factors contributing to responsiveness issues have been identified.
 Notably, when using features like filtering, taskbar resizing, and dialog edit in the Gantt Chart, delays may occur due to client-server interactions, if the server is located far from the client.

 ### Potential Solutions to Mitigate Delay